HULTIG/semantic-graph-ml-framework/README.md

 ---

 ## Limitations and Future Work
+TODO: add improvements on graph learning models and use cases implementation1
   - Current implementation is a proof - of - concept
     - Future research directions:
   * Scalability improvements